 After your lightsaber is built, you are sent on your way to continue your path.
 With this brand new connection with the Force, you’ll be ready for whatever adventure comes your way.
 “Close your eyes.
 Feel it.
 The light… it’s always been there.
 It will guide you,” Maz Kanata explained to Rey in The Force Awakens.

 Our Very Own Jedi

 Based on the pin received at check-in, which was strategically placed on your left side over your heart to symbolize the connection with the Force, the Gatherers place a tray of parts to begin the construction of your hilt.
-This includes a hilt, four sleeves (pick two), two emitters (pick one), 2 pommel caps (pick one) and two sets of activation plates and switches (pick one set).
 Once assembled, the cast members assist in attaching the blade by “plugging in” the hilt to a long tube.
 All at once, everyone activates their new lightsaber and raises it to the sky.
 As you leave the workshop, you are given a protective sleeve to carry your lightsaber.